Interest Group History of International Law Pre-conference Hybrid Workshop

 1. Matheus Gobbato Leichtweis (Universidad Federal do Rio Grande do Sul) talked about law, ideology and capitalist reason - the violence of abstraction as a mechanism of exclusion/inclusion in international law.

-The presentation continued our yesterday’s discussions concerning the dilemma of, on the one hand, free thought, and on the other hand, the suppression of fiction or free thought.
+The presentation continued our Interest Group’s yesterday’s discussions concerning the dilemma of, on the one hand, free thought, and on the other hand, the suppression of fiction or free thought.
 While in theory international law is anarchical by nature, the reference to Indians brings in a dilemma between Might and Right.
-So, does Might make Right?
-This understanding was substituted by the League of Nations and the United Nations, and these technologies of governance are based on pragmatism, while the content of that pragmatism is decided during deliberation between state representatives.
-Can we talk about the “free will” of state representatives or are they dependent on the systems that were created before them, like money, the banking system, adjudication system (the latter based on the Roman understanding that the winner is s/he who knows a certain formula, not the Truth.)
+So, a question arises, whether Might makes Right? - This understanding was substituted by the League of Nations and the United Nations, and these technologies of governance are based on pragmatism, while the content of that pragmatism is decided during deliberation between state representatives.
+Can we talk about the “free will” of state representatives or are they dependent on the systems that were created before them [like money, the banking system, adjudication system (the latter based on the Roman understanding that the winner is s/he who knows a certain formula, not the Truth.) – J.E.]

 2. Florenz Volkaert (Ghent University) discussed the turn-of-the-century practices of commercial treaty-making, the role the most-favoured-nation clause played in European domestic and imperial trade policy, and the complicity of Western international lawyers in enabling colonialism.
 This paper won the 2022 ESIL Young Scholar Prize.